fcancelinha/fcancelinha/README.md

 + I like elegant simple solutions to problems.
-+ You might catch me sailing or surfing when I'm not programming ~ I'm currently focused in GO, Scala and Cybersecurity 🌴 ~ I enjoy working with distributed systems 🌊
++ You might catch me sailing or surfing when I'm not programming ~ I'm currently focused in GO, Scala and Cybersecurity 🌴 ~ I really enjoy CLI and TUI interfaces 🌊
 ~ Recently I've been learning how to make more use of bitwise operations.
 ~ Currently reading "Test Driven Development in Go"
 - I'll try to convert you to the cult of (neo)vim.